-The Hearings Officer considered all of the above comments in the context of the probability that a taller structure will be allowed on the Site with the proposed Central Residential designation than would be allowed under the existing Medium Density Multi-Family designation.
-The Hearings Officer finds it axiomatic that a taller building will be more difficult to integrate into the appearance and character of the residential area to the east of the Site.
-On balance, the Hearings Officer finds the possible negative impacts of a taller building will be mostly offset by the development standards and Design overlay zone requirements.

-The Hearings Officer finds the proposed Central Residential designation equally supportive of these Policies.
+City Council considered all of the above comments in the context of the probability that a taller structure will be allowed on the Site with the proposed Central Residential designation than would be allowed under the existing Medium Density Multi-Family designation.
+City Council finds it axiomatic that buildings up to 100 feet in height as allowed by the RX zone will be more difficult to integrate into the appearance and character of the residential area located east of the Site.
+With the condition that limits maximum building heights on the Site to substantially less than what would be allowed under the proposed RX zone (as identified in Exhibit I.30), in combination with the requirements for a Design Advice Request, a Type II Design Review and increased side setbacks, City Council finds the proposed Central Residential designation equally supportive of these Policies.